ORDER BOY FROM THE NORTH COUNTRY

 New York Times: 25 Books Coming in September.
 Oprah’s Best Books of the Fall.
+Books a Million First Works Pick of the Month.
+Zibby’s Book of the Month.
 Newsweek Fall Books Preview.
 Washington Post 6 Noteworthy Books for September.
+People, #4 Best Book of September.
 Kirkus Most Anticipated Books of Fall 2025.
 Jewish Book Council Bookshelf, Fall 2025.
-Zibby’s Book of the Month.
 Publisher’s Lunch Buzz Books of the Fall.
 Brett Benner’s ‘Love’ List.
 AARP Big Fall 2025 Book Preview.
 Boston Globe notable books.
 Chicago Tribune Books for Fall 2025.
+The Atlantic, Books Out Next Week.
+LitHub Top 3 Books.
+Hey Alma, Jewish Books to Read this Fall.

 New York Times, A Novelist Asks: Am I Bob Dylan's Son?